open-source-labs/Docketeer/database.md

 // 4. cd into the docketeer folder
-// 5. run this command to create the sql schema psql -h -U postgres -d docketeer-db -f schema.sql -p 5432
+// 5. run this command to create the sql schema psql -h localhost -U postgres -d docketeer-db -f schema.sql -p 5432

 // username and password for psql
 username: postgres